 - After each subtitle is correctly timed, click “Done” and go on to fill out the title and description for the subtitled video.

 - Finally, Amara will give you one more chance to check your work and edit things before submitting (though you can always go back to the previous steps if need be).

 - Once you’re satisfied, click “Done”.
 It’s that easy!

 Upload and Add the Captioned Video to Your Website

 - Upload captions to YouTube or Vimeo and Embed from YouTube or Vimeo (Option 1)

 - Embed the video directly from Amara (Option 2)

 Upload Captions to YouTube and Embed from YouTube (Option 1)

-- Paste the code into your Web page file.
 If you are using a content management systems like Drupal and WordPress, due to security concerns, you may not be allowed to paste iframe code.
-WordPress content editors can follow the instructions for adding media from external services.
-Drupal content editors should contact the COFA Web team.
+Our WordPress content editors can follow the instructions for adding media from external services.
+Our Drupal content editors should read about embedding multimedia.
+The COFA Web team is happy to help.